“I am never the type of parent to complain…”

 - Often, there is a serious disconnect between the player and the parent; they do not share the same perspective or feelings on the matter.
 It usually takes parents longer than the player to accept their role.

-Regardless of the context, in my conversations with these coaches, we keep coming back to our mission and purpose as transformational coaches: We are here for these kids!
+Regardless of the context, in my work with coaches, we keep coming back to our mission and purpose as transformational coaches: We are here for these kids!

 If we want to maximize our influence, we have to bite the bullet and find ways to work with parents.
-While the steps below should be applied loosely, they have been fairly helpful for many coaches this season.
+While the steps below should be applied loosely, they have been fairly helpful for many coaches.

-3 Steps to Work with Parents on Playing Time
+3 Steps to Discuss Playing Time with Parents

 Now, when you ask this question, you will often just need listen to them argue why their child should be playing more.
-I encourage all coaches to thank parents for being willing to share their perspective.
+And that’s okay, often people just want to be heard!

 2. Share Your Perspective

-You would think winning over 20 Division 1 National Championships would shield you from parent criticism, but not in the case of North Carolina Soccer Coach Anson Dorrance!
-As early as 2005, he realized the importance of sharing more information with parents, including stats and fitness information from his competitive cauldron (more on that here).
+You would think winning over 21 Division 1 National Championships would shield you from parent criticism, but not in the case of North Carolina Soccer Coach Anson Dorrance!

 Sharing with parents provides you with the opportunity to: